-‘Star Wars’ May Be Preparing To Eliminate Iconic Characters
+Star Wars May Be Preparing To Eliminate Iconic Characters

 There’s really nothing quite like Star Wars in respect to the franchise’s scope and fanbase with expansions from the films into television, comic books, novels, video games, and so on.
 While much of this may not be considered canon by hardcore fans, this still leaves plenty of myth and material upon which to drive the future of Star Wars.
 If current rumors prove true, that may just be what Disney is thinking, as the studio prepares to take the franchise far beyond the original trilogy.
-The success of Rogue One: A Star Wars Story has only served to support this idea, and following the passing of Carrie Fisher, there may be greater reason than ever to move away from the core characters.
+The success of Rogue One: A Star Wars Story has only served to support this idea and, following the passing of Carrie Fisher, there may be greater reason than ever to move away from the core characters.

 Rogue One Writer Suggests A New Era For Star Wars